Which place is cheaper, Porto or Bucharest?

 The public transit in Bucharest can get you around easily.
 Public transit options include trams, buses, and trolley buses.

 In either Bucharest or Porto, you'll find plenty of activities to fill your time.
 Most visitors tend to spend more time in Porto than Bucharest because of the overall number of sights and activities.
+Usually, 1-3 days is a good amount of time for Bucharest, and 2-5 days is enough time in Porto.

 In Bucharest, many people enjoy the shopping and museums that this less touristy destination offers.
-This offers a variety of activities to choose from.
+This city offers a variety of activities to choose from.
 Because of this, one day is usually enough time for a trip here.

 People visit Porto because there is so much to do.
 Visiting the old town is also a must.
 Since there is so much to do in the area, one day is probably not enough for all of it.
 It has many unique tourist attractions and fascinating things to do.